nickjourjine/cheap-ultrasonic-speaker/README.md

 ### Step 3: Attach the Sound Card to the Raspberry Pi
 1. Power off the Raspberry Pi.
 2. The sound card likely comes with some little white plastic pegs to help secure it on top of the Raspberry Pi.
-Screw those into the corners of the Raspberry **before** you slide Sound Card onto two rows of pins (40 total) on the Raspberry Pi.
-Otherwise you will have to pull the pins out again and risk bending/damaging them.
+Screw those into the corners of the Raspberry **before** you slide the sound card onto the two rows of pins (40 total) on the Raspberry Pi.
+Otherwise you will have to pull the card off again and risk bending/damaging them pins.
 3. Now slide the sound card firmly but carefully onto the Raspberry Pi pins.
 Screw in the little white posts.

 ### Step 4: Configure the Raspberry Pi to recognize the sound card